GeminiZA/GeminiZA/README.md

 Hi
-I've been coding in Python and Javascript primarily for 6 years Recently discovered and fell in love with Go
+I've been coding in Python and Javascript primarily for 6 years Recently discovered and fell in love with Go.
-Really into network programming and nerd out about protocols Learning C++
+Really into network programming and nerd out about protocols.
+Learning C++

 Follow me on linkedin and X although I don't use them much: